-The Gene Haas Foundation supports children’s charities and organizations that feed the poor, especially within the local community of Ventura County.
+The Gene Haas Foundation supports local charities and organizations that feed the poor and underserved of the community, especially children and the elderly within Ventura County.

 Hard work pays off is the mantra that made 17-year-old Anna Heath stand out from her peers to earn the Youth of the Year from the Boys & Girls Club of Greater Oxnard and Port Hueneme.